manuel12/automation-practice/README.md

 2. Do exploratory testing / use the application as an user would
 3. Divide the app into different buckets of functionality
 4. Prioritize buckets of functionality depending on risk
-5. Create a wiki section that includes Description and User Stories for each of the buckets of functionality
+5. Create a wiki section for each of the buckets of functionality
+6. On each wiki section add a description and user stories outlining all the corresponding functionality
-6. Create Test Cases for each of the User Stories
+7. Create test cases for each of the user stories
-7. Create detailed test cases in a spreadsheet
+8. Create detailed test cases in a spreadsheet
-8. Create automated test scripts from detailed test cases (only high prio)
+9. Create automated test scripts from detailed test cases (only high prio)

-### 1. Create an account on the application: (_DONE_)
+### 1. Create an account on the application: ✅

-### 2. Do exploratory testing / use the application as an user would: (_DONE_)
+### 2. Do exploratory testing / use the application as an user would: ✅

-### 3. Divide the app into different buckets of functionality: (_DONE_)
+### 3. Divide the app into different buckets of functionality: ✅

 #### The following buckets of functionality have been indentified: